-The customer is an eight-year old child living at home with his parents.
+The customer is an eight-year-old child living at home with his parents.
 He does not receive any income of his own.
 In the past he received a large injury settlement, which was put into a Trust for People Under Age 65 with a Disability.
 The trustee expects to issue the following payments every month:

-- \$15.00 to the customer for spending money; - \$400.00 to the customer's mother for his share of the household costs for food and shelter; - \$150.00 to medical providers for medical supplies;
+- \$15.00 to the customer for spending money; - \$100.00 to the customer's mother for his special food; - \$150.00 to medical providers for medical supplies;